Sptele/.vscode/README.md

-# VSC-Extensions
+# VSC-Extensions (.vscode)
 My VSCode Extensions.
-You must clone these files and put the extensions/ directory and argv.json into .vscode/, where that is stored (for me, that's C:\Users\gauta\)
+Delete the old .vscode directory and clone this from the Users\* directory.
+(The repo name matches for this use)